Guide to Singapore T-bills: Latest Yield and How to Apply (Jul 2024)

 In other words, you would have earned a return of 2.04%, having paid S$98 upfront, and receiving S$100 in one year's time.

-Buying the Singapore T-bill with CPF
+Should I buy the Singapore T-bill with my CPF?

 The yield on the T-bill in Singapore is now higher than the prevailing CPF interest rate.
 Read our analysis on whether it makes sense to invest in the T-bill Singapore using your CPF.